-- ❖ Introduction of the case by Board chairperson and reading of the charge(s); - Statement of responsibility; - > The student(s) charged is asked to respond responsible or not responsible to the charges as read. - Opening statements; - Reporting Party(ies) - Responding Student or Student Organization - Questioning of the Responding Student or Student Organization and Reporting Party(ies) by the Board; - Presentation of witness(es) by the Reporting Party(ies);

-- Questioning by Reporting Party(ies) - Questioning by Responding Student or Student Organization - Questioning by Board - ❖ Presentation of witness(es) by the Responding Student or Student Organization; - Questioning by Responding Student or Student Organization - Questioning by Reporting Party(ies) - Questioning by Board - Questioning of the Responding Student or Student Organization by the Reporting Party(ies); - Questioning of the Reporting Party(ies) by the Responding Student or Student Organization; - Questioning of the Responding Student or Student Organization and Reporting Party(ies) by the Board; - Summation of the case by the Reporting Party(ies); - Summation of the case by the Responding Student or Student Organization; - ❖ Board breaks to discuss responsibility; - ♦ Board reconvenes to announce determination of responsibility; - Sanction Impact statements from the Responding Student or Student Organization and Reporting Party(ies); - Board breaks to discuss sanctioning; - ❖ Board reconvenes to announce sanctioning.
+- ❖ Introduction of the case by Board chairperson and reading of the charge(s); - Statement of responsibility; - > The responding Student or Student Organization is asked to respond responsible or not responsible to the charges as read. - Opening statements; - Reporting Party(ies) - Responding Student or Student Organization - Questioning of the Responding Student or Student Organization and Reporting Party(ies) by the Board; - Presentation of witness(es) by the Reporting Party(ies); - Questioning by Reporting Party(ies) - Questioning by Responding Student or Student Organization - Questioning by Board - ❖ Presentation of witness(es) by the Responding Student or Student Organization; - > Questioning by Responding Student or Student Organization - Questioning by Reporting Party(ies) - Questioning by Board - ❖ Final Questioning of the Responding Student or Student Organization and Reporting Party(ies) by the Board; - Summation of the case by the Reporting Party(ies); - Summation of the case by the Responding Student or Student Organization; - ❖ All parties other than the Board and its Advisor are dismissed.
+The Responding Student or Student Organization will be notified of next steps; - ❖ The Board determines responsibility for each potential code violation. - ❖ The Board may be provided additional information if applicable by the Advisor depending on the responsibility determination.
+The Board then determines sanctioning. - The Responding Student or Student Organization is notified of the responsibility finding(s) and sanctions, if any, by the Advisor of the Board.

-The procedural order may be changed during a hearing, should the chairperson deem it beneficial or to expedite the hearing process.
-The Responding and Reporting parties will address the Board according to the process outlined above.
+The procedural order may be changed during a hearing, should the Board chairperson deem it beneficial or to expedite the hearing process.
+The responding and reporting parties will address the Board according to the process outlined above or as otherwise directed by the Board chairperson.

-During a hearing, all questions will be directed to the chairperson, as they will facilitate questioning between the involved parties and witnesses.
+During a hearing, all questions will be directed to the chairperson.

 Disruptions of any kind will not be tolerated by the Board.
-In such circumstances, the Board chairperson may order the removal of the person causing such disruption.
-Under extreme circumstances, and in consultation with the Advisor, the board may order the exclusion of that person's statements.
-Questions regarding procedures during the hearing should be directed to the chairperson.
+In such circumstances, the Board chairperson may order the removal of the person(s) causing such disruption.
+Under extreme circumstances, and in consultation with the Advisor, the Board may order the exclusion of that person's statements.
+Questions regarding procedures during the hearing should be directed to the Board chairperson.
 The Advisor will provide clarification when appropriate.
 In the absence of a Reporting Party, the Advisor will present information to the Board.
 The presentation of information will include the report to the College and any information gathered via a Community Standards and/or Public Safety investigation.